Auditing Courses

 A second- or third-year student may audit a BU Law course, with appropriate notation on the BU Law transcript, provided that:

-• The instructor provides the School of Law Registrar, at the semester’s end, written verification that the student attended throughout the semester.
+- The instructor provides the School of Law Registrar, at the term’s end, written verification that the student attended throughout the term.

 Without Academic Standards Committee permission, a student may not change their registration status after the add/drop period.
-Although credit is not awarded toward the degree requirement, a student who audits a course or a seminar bears the financial responsibility if they exceed 18 credits in a semester.
+Although units are not awarded toward the degree requirement, a student who audits a course or a seminar bears the financial responsibility if they exceed 18 units in a term.
 An audited class may not conflict with any class a student is officially enrolled.
 An audited class may not be converted to a graded course after the end of the add/drop period.